 - Write a diary of the event as if you were Mary or Joseph on your return home - "A light to lighten the Gentiles" what does this phrase mean?
 When do we use the light?
 Draw of paint a picture using the idea of light as a symbol

-• Listen to the Nunc I "light to lighten the Dimittis using a candle Gentiles as a focus.
-Write a poem or a prayer about the Christian idea of Jesu us being a
+• Listen to the Nunc Dimittis using a candle as a focus.
+Write a poem or a prayer about the Christian idea of Jesus being a "light to lighten the Gentiles